 Sign #7: Better Sleep

-Many people may not realize that a hormone called melatonin is produced in the brain and the gut.
+Many may not realize that a hormone called melatonin is produced in the brain and the gut.
 This is why good gut health is essential for a good night’s sleep.

 Remember, melatonin keeps your body in sync with the circadian rhythms of the world (i.e., your 24-hour internal clock).
 A healed gut will ensure your body produces the melatonin you need to sleep well.
+And good sleep is a sign that your dietary changes might just be working.

 Sign #8: Improved Brain Function